tiiuae/ci-vm-example/README.md

 `secrets.yaml` files are created and edited with the `sops` utility.
 The [`.sops.yaml`](.sops.yaml) file tells sops what secrets get encrypted with what keys.

-The `run-vm` app targets in this flake can be run by anyone, but only when run by a user that has the age keys declared in [`.sops.yaml`](.sops.yaml) do the secrets get decrypted.
+The `run-vm` app targets in this flake can be run by anyone, but only when run by a user that owns the secret key of one of the age public keys declared in [`.sops.yaml`](.sops.yaml) do the secrets get decrypted.
 In all other cases, the [user is notified](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/nix/apps.nix#L12-L16) and the VM will boot-up without secrets as shown below:

 ```bash
 ❯ nix run .#run-vm-jenkins-controller